 The Board of the Bowen Island Community Foundation has approved $37,500 from its Community Impact Fund to be distributed as 2018 grants for community projects that benefit Bowen Island and its residents.
 The minimum grant amount to be awarded is $2,500 and the maximum amount is $15,000.

 The Foundation Grants Committee will consider applications for Community Impact Grants in two stages:

 After applications are received, the Grants Committee will assess each application for: (1) compliance & eligibility; (2) reasonable chance of success, based on the specific information provided; and (3) likely impact on the community in the short, medium or long term.

-Stage 2: During the week of March 6, the Committee Chair will advise State 1 applicants whether their proposals have been short-listed for further consideration in Stage 2, or not.
+Stage 2: During the first week of March, the Committee Chair will advise State 1 applicants whether their proposals have been short-listed for further consideration in Stage 2, or not.

 Short-listed applicants will be invited to meet with the Grants Committee to provide details of their project (the budget and whether grant monies might be leveraged in some way; the project structure and personnel; timelines), answer the Committee’s questions, and ask any questions of their own.